ANSSI-FR/AD-control-paths/README.md

 ---
 ## CHANGES
+Adding EXCHANGE permissions in v1.3 "Who Can Read the CEO's Emails Edition".
+Permissions extracted from AD Users, Mailbox/DB descriptors, RBAC and MAPI folders.

 Better resume features, nodes clustering (through OVALI) in v1.2.3.

 New control paths are added in v1.2.2: RoDC and LAPS.